Jon-Becker/research/papers/on-writing-performant-rust/on-writing-performant-rust.md

 #### Avoid Unnecessary Cloning

 In Rust, cloning an object creates a deep copy of the object, which can be expensive in terms of memory and performance.
-Therefore, it is important to avoid unnecessary cloning whenever possible.
+Therefore, it's important to avoid unnecessary cloning whenever possible.

 One way to avoid unnecessary cloning is by using references instead of owned values.
 References allow you to borrow a value without taking ownership of it, which means you can access a read-only version of the value without needing to clone it: